Gokztechz/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 ## Result:
 Thus the C program to find and display the priority of the operator in the given Postfix expression is implemented successfully

-## Result:
-Thus the C program to find and display the priority of the operator in the given Postfix expression is implemented successfully